 Fibers and Fabrics

 • Silk: Introduced from China, silk was reserved for the elite.
 Light, strong, and dye-absorbent, it was used for ceremonial robes, banners, and undergarments worn beneath armor.
-Uzbek and Turkmen silk ikat (abrband) was particularly prized for its vibrant, blurred patterns.
+Uzbek and Turkmen silk ikat (abrband) was particularly prized for its vibrant, blurred patterns, achieved through a complex resist-dyeing process that required great skill.

 • Metallic Threads: Gold, silver, and copper threads were hammered and wrapped around silk cores.
-Zardozi (Persian for “gold sewing”) was used to embellish the richest warrior coats, often in floral and geometric patterns that sparkled in sunlight to dazzle opponents.
+Zardozi (Persian for “gold sewing”) was used to embellish the richest warrior coats, often in floral and geometric patterns that sparkled in sunlight to dazzle opponents and signify immense wealth and power.

 Embroidery Stitches and Techniques

 • Chain Stitch (Zanjira, Shil): This stitch, resembling a linked chain, was used for outlines and linear patterns.
-It allowed for precise curves in animal motifs.
+It allowed for precise curves in animal motifs and was often combined with other stitches for depth.

 • Satin Stitch (Basma, Tasma): Long, parallel stitches created smooth, solid-color areas.
-Ideal for filling in large motifs like shields or floral medallions.
+Ideal for filling in large motifs like shields or floral medallions, satin stitch produced a lustrous surface that caught the light.

 • Appliqué (Kiyiz, Karme): Cut-out felt or fabric shapes were sewn onto a base cloth.
-Use for bold, abstract motifs on war tents and large battle flags (bayrak, tug).
+Used for bold, abstract motifs on war tents and large battle flags (bayrak, tug), appliqué allowed for rapid production and striking visual impact from a distance.

 Regional Variations Across Central Asia